CSS custom properties are AMAZING. I'm going to attempt to name and roundup all the categories and strategies of custom props that I've come across.

 .card {

-background: var(--surface-1);
+background: var(--blue-10);

-color: var(--text-1);
+color: var(--blue-1);

 }

 It's very likely these tokens will become values of other custom properties in your CSS because they are generally static and aren't overwritten later..
+Think of them as globals constants.

 2. house props #